jazzband/django-redshift-backend/README.rst

        }
    }

-For more information, please refer: http://django-redshift-backend.rtfd.io/
+For more information, please refer: Documentation_

 LICENSE